Best 19 Kirsch Substitutes

 2. Țuică or Pălincă

 Have you heard of țuică or pălincă?
-Well, this Romanian drink can work.
+Well, this traditional Romanian drink can work.
 Made from plums or pears, its flavor is not so strong that it will overpower the cheeses.
 So, its main purpose in a fondue is to act as an emulsifier for the cheese fat content.
 Talk about exotic Kirsch substitutes!

 3. Apple Cider, Apple Juice, or Lemon Juice, for a Fresh Kick